dlove24/lb_tools/docs/_reference/si/units.md

 | amount of substance        | $$n$$                     | mole      | mol    |
 | luminous intensity         | $$I_v$$                   | candela   | cd     |

-**Note:** The symbols for quantities are generally single letters of the Latin or Greek alphabets, printed in an italic font, and are
+**Note:** The symbols for quantities are normally single letters of the Latin or Greek alphabets, printed in an italic font, and are _recommendations_.
+The symbols are _mandatory_, printed in an upright font (see [_How to Use Units and Quantities in Equations and Calculations_](howto/write/units.html)).
-_recommendations_.
-The symbols for units are
-printed in an upright
-(roman) font and are
-_mandatory_, see chapter 5

 SI Brochure, Table 2.
 (SI base units). pg.
 130.